nicolasfracchia/RG-capstone-restaurants-back/readme.md

 ```

 # MIGRATIONS
-1. Update migrations generated with the models, to remove timestamps (createdAt and updatedAt).
+1. Update migrations generated with the models to remove timestamps (createdAt and updatedAt).
 2. Set the fields "NOT_NULL" and default value to "CURRENT_TIMESTAMP" on orders.datetime and ordersstatusupdates.datetime.
 3. Generate migrations to set the foreign keys according to the model's relationships:
 ```BASH